wenhaisun/wenhaisun.github.io/_pages/about.md

 <!-- Short Bio
 ---------- -->
 I hold two Ph.D. degrees from the Department of Computer Science, [Virginia Tech](https://www.cnsr.ictas.vt.edu/) and from the School of Telecommunications Engineering, Xidian University, respectively.
-My research covers various topics with the focus on AI/ML for privacy and security, security of privacy-enhancing technologies, confidential computing, decentralized trust and infrastructure, and cyber-physical systems security.
+My research covers various topics with the focus on AI/ML for privacy and security, AI/ML privacy and security, privacy-enhancing technologies, confidential computing, decentralized trust and infrastructure, and cyber-physical systems security.
 I am the recipient of NSF CAREER Award 2023.

 **[<span style="color: #ff0000;">Opening</span>]** I am looking for a self-motivated PhD student as TA/RA starting Fall 2025.